openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `type`: REQUIRED.
 Type of a Credential being requested.
 It corresponds to a `type` property in a Issuer metadata.
 * `format`: OPTIONAL.
 Format of the Credential to be issued.
 If not present, the issuer will determine the Credential format based on the client's format default.
-* `binding_method`: OPTIONAL.
-JSON string denoting the mechanism how the Issuer would like to bind issued credential to the Holder.
-See (#binding_method) for the details.
 * `binding_material`: OPTIONAL.
 Object containing binding material of possession of the key material the issued Credential shall be bound to.
 See (#binding_material) for the details.
 * `attestation`: OPTIONAL.
-Object containing attestation containing the information how private keys are managed by the Wallet.
+Object containing the information that Credential Issuer can use to check the integrity of the Wallet application and/or how private keys are managed by the Wallet.
 See (#attestation_object) for the details.

-### `binding_method` values {#binding_method}

-The following is a non-exhaustive list of valid values for `binding_method` property:

-* `public_key`: Public key of the Holder of the Credential is included in the issuer-signed Credential.
-Holder has to prove control over the corresponding key pair during presentation of the Credential.
-* `zkp`: Holder can prove legitimate possession of the credential using advanced cryptography without revealing key pair.
-* `biometrics`: Issuer-signed Credential includes biometric data that the Verifier has to use to verify Holder of the Credential during presentation.
-Often used during in-person presentations.
-* `claim_based`: During presentation, Holder has to present another Credential that contains some of the same claims as the issued credential, but is secured with another binding method.

 ### Structure of a `binding_material` object {#binding_material}